codacy-badger/twbotlib/docs/index.rst

         oauth_token='your_oauth_token'
     )

-| After that we need to assign the main bot variable with our Auth, see below.
+| After that we need to assign the main bot variable with our Auth, see below. (there is more kwargument that named "channel_name", is the main channel that saved in the Auth class.
+For example if your call the join method you can to not provide arguments and is use the "channel_name" instead of this argument.)

 .. code-block:: python